yuriko627/clientside-training/benchmarking/README.md

-# Benchmarking for ML lib
+# Benchmarking for the logistic regression library

 We created a script to benchmark the logistic regression library.
 The script does the following:
 1. Takes train & test data from a dataset in sklearn.